 In my Marketing Framework Guide (mainly for photographers but applies to everyone), I give the example of a Kangaroo’s pouch.

 Let’s say the Kangaroo’s pouch is its most unique/distinguishing feature (which it is for the most part)

 Hypothetically, let’s also say all the other Kangaroos in the world didn’t have pouches but yours did.

 You can “sell” the Kangaroo by focusing on the pouch and the capability of the pouch — essentially saying “hey I have a Kangaroo just like the rest of them, plus mine also has the capabilities and benefits of this pouch.”

 When planning a product positioning strategy, think about what the product’s unique benefit is, and what the “plus” is.

 Let’s look at the toothpaste market as an example.

 Within the market, there are companies such as Arm & Hammer, Crest, Colgate, and Aquafresh.

-These are all toothpaste products, yet each positions themselves having a unique benefit for different target audiences.
+These are all toothpaste products, yet each position themselves having a unique benefit for different target audiences.

-They all clean right?
+They all clean your teeth right?
 Some just offer “extras” on top of cleaning your teeth.